VikParuchuri/marker/README.md

 # Marker

-Marker converts PDF to markdown.
-It's 10x faster than nougat, more accurate on most documents, and has low hallucination risk.
+Marker converts PDF to markdown quickly and accurately.

-- Support for a range of documents (optimized for books and scientific papers)
+- Supports a wide range of documents (optimized for books and scientific papers)
+- Supports all languages
 - Removes headers/footers/other artifacts
+- Formats tables and code blocks
+- Extracts and saves images along with the markdown
 - Converts most equations to latex
-- Formats tables and code blocks
-- Support for all languages (although most testing is done in English).
 - Works on GPU, CPU, or MPS

 ## How it works